gipsi/yoga/README.md

-# A selection of common yoga terms.
+# A selection terms often used in yoga practice.